 - Raise awareness of a new product you’re launching

-- End of Season Sale
+- End-of-Season Sale

-- Cross-Sell / bundle Promotions or coupons
+- Cross-Sell / bundle promotions or coupons

 Despite the simple layout in storefront pages you still have a lot of options for what you can do and are really only limited by the creativity of your marketing and design team.

-Driving Offline Traffic
+Drive Offline Traffic

 On Amazon, sales beget sales.
 It doesn’t matter where the sales come from, whether on search or on your storefront.
 If a product sells, its BSR will increase and its rank with whatever associated searches, keywords & customer profiles will also increase.

-This means that while you may receive more money for driving customers to your website (which you should still do), driving sales on Amazon will feed the Amazon flywheel [external link] which means that one sale will create more sales down the line.
+This means that while you may receive more money for driving customers to your website (which you should still do), driving sales on Amazon will feed the Amazon flywheel which means that one sale will create more sales down the line.

 The Amazon storefront gives you a place to drive that traffic that won’t result in customers stumbling across competitors or getting distracted by an ad.
-You can link to it from your website, promote the link on social media or even run Facebook ads to special landing pages you’ve designed on your page.
+You can link to it from your website, promote the link on social media or even run Facebook ads to special landing pages you’ve designed on your store.

-Displaying Your Whole Catalog
+Display Your Whole Catalog

 The biggest downside of a search engine like Amazon is that you can only show up once at a time and only for that specific search term the customer is searching for.
 In addition to that, you can’t control the advertising slots on your page or the listings that will show up.
-This makes it incredibly hard to market the rest of your product line to customers
+This makes it incredibly hard to market the rest of your product line to customers.